infominer33/agoric-records/_posts/2019-06-27-agoric-records.md

 I didn't understand why noone was talking about it, but I found someone who knew about it, and am just beginning to fall down this particular rabbit hole.

+Each of these pages will gradually gain structure, and I expect for this to become a formidable resource, over the course of time.